Sumeet-Aulakh/Wordle/readme.md

 Now you have successfully installed the Wordle application and it is ready to use.

-To install the Wordle application, follow these steps:

-1. Clone the repository to your local machine.
-2. Open the terminal and navigate to the project directory.
-3. Run the command `npm install` to install the necessary dependencies.
-4. Once the installation is complete, run the command `npm start` to start the application.

-Now you have successfully installed the Wordle application and it is ready to use.

 ## Usage

 To play the Wordle game, follow these steps: